Deducteam/hol2dk/README.md

 proofs of a few particular theorems of the `Multivariate` library:
 `GRASSMANN_PLUCKER_4`, `CHAIN_BOUNDARY_BOUNDARY` and
-`HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS`, because their proofs contqin a lot of big terms and the lambdapi output does not use enough sharing.
+`HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS`, because their proofs contain a lot of big terms without sharing.
 We will work on improving this.

 Finally, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users because